IsaKiko/D3-visualising-data/03-images-and-svg.md

 But what if we don't only use circles, but instead use other shapes?
 On the internet we can find tons of examples.
-A good resource to find simple examples for shapes that are commonly used in the svg environment is [w3school](http://www.w3schools.com/svg/default.asp).
+A good resource to find simple examples for shapes that are commonly used in the svg element is [w3school](http://www.w3schools.com/svg/default.asp).